 Intro: Hi!
 My name is Caitlin and I'm an adventure lifestyle photographer residing in sunny Boulder, CO.
-I find bliss in the crisp outdoors and road-tripping around the country in my mobile tent (aka Car) with my boyfriend and puppy named Juniper.
+I find bliss in the crisp outdoors and road-tripping around the country in my mobile tent (aka Car) with my cattle dog, Juniper.

 Morning Zen is a sweet funky spot right up against Saguaro National Monument.
 It'd be a great base camp to explore the area and is super close to Tucson.
 Dale is a very friendly thoughtful Host and I enjoyed talking to him.
 The property has several RV spots with hookups and a few spaces for tents nestled into the cacti.
 There's cacti here of all kinds so this is a really great spot for someone who adores cacti, like me, so be prepared for desert life if you tent camping.
 Keep in mind there are people living here and camping here so you won't be alone, but there's a nice community vibe to the place.
 There's also a covered flush toilet, sink with running water, and shower in a little outhouse in the center of the property.
 There are amazing skies here- sunset and sunrise are amazing and it's fun to walk around and admire all the giant cacti!
 Thanks Dale!